 What are transition words?

 Transition words are used to connect ideas and show flow.
 They help readers move through complex ideas, establish relationships and connections between ideas as well.
+They are also import when you look at website rankings.
+Many search engine optimization programs recommend you use them to improve readability while usually leads to getting better rankings in search engines like Google.

 - I drove to school, and I got there just in time.